TDTran333/Obsidian/Projects/002 - ESG Research Project/week9+10_portfolio analysis.md

 * Brown ESG Portfolio according to ESG classification
 * Neutral Portfolio as benchmark
 * G minus Brown
+* No transaction fees

 Do it twice for GHG and Envscore

+Also verify vs. portfolio based on alpha alone.
+To see if our methodology adds value vs. the naive methodology.

 ## To do
 - [ ] Add a table with summary stats of performance ratios
 - [ ] Maybe add a herfindahl index
 - [ ] Top green, top brown
-	- [ ] 3 portfolios
+	- [x] 3 portfolios
-		- [ ] Long-short top 10 / bottom 10 equiweighted
+		- [x] Long-short top 10 / bottom 10 equi-weighted
-		- [ ] Remaining stock as benchmark
+		- [x] Remaining stock as benchmark
+		- [ ] Rebalanced every quarter / month
+		- [ ] Summary stats of portfolios

 ### Notes